Here's How Your Trade NRG Energy Inc. (NRG) Aggressively Right Now

 NRG’s Market Performance

-NRG stocks went down by -5.09% for the week, with a monthly drop of -9.00% and a quarterly performance of -9.19%, while its annual performance rate touched -12.21%.
-The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 2.95% for NRG Energy Inc. The simple moving average for the period of the last 20 days is -4.97% for NRG stocks with a simple moving average of -10.12% for the last 200 days.
+NRG stocks went up by 1.01% for the week, with a monthly drop of -4.79% and a quarterly performance of -5.17%, while its annual performance rate touched -12.32%.
+The volatility ratio for the week stands at 2.47% while the volatility levels for the past 30 days are set at 2.57% for NRG Energy Inc. The simple moving average for the period of the last 20 days is -3.28% for NRG stocks with a simple moving average of -8.92% for the last 200 days.

 Analysts’ Opinion of NRG